 Skip to main content

-Required Rotations
+Required rotations

-• General Medicine Ward (three rotations)
+• General Medicine Ward (3 rotations)

 • General Surgery

-• Trauma and Emergency Center
+• Trauma & Emergency Center

-• Ambulatory (select one)
+• Ambulatory (select from 1 of the following):

-• Urgent Care - Onalaska Clinic
+• Urgent Care: Onalaska Clinic

 • Allergy